madenu/MemoryGameServerSide/notes-hw05.md

     * ~~Create a new project and do the walkthrough~~
     * ~~Get the Hangman example from class working~~
     * ~~Render a simple square and change color on click (server-side)~~
-* Move the memory game logic server-side
+* TODO item click logic
+* TODO review assignment instructions and persistent state
     * Look at GenServer and Agent from the Elixir stdlib
+* TODO user token authorization

 * Get the channel token authentication working

 ```